mbaneshi/gas_ton/README.md

 Any smart contract by its nature is responsible for its storage rent.
 Suppose a smart contract that is compiled, has been deployed, and also has a balance for payment but suffers from business logic that results in an infinitive loop.
 In this case, we should have a mechanism to prevent breakdowns.
 This is a role of the gas_limit configurable parameter.
-These days gas_limit is 10k gas or In other words 10k \* 10k naton(nano ton) (the second 10k is currently the gas price in nano, also configurable).
+These days gas_limit is 10k gas or In other words 10k \* 10k nano ton(the second 10k is currently the gas price in nano, also configurable).
 So gas_limit as its name indicates is the most upbound instruction fee that smart contract can pay in just one round transaction.
 In fact, this is a safety guard.
 At the beginning of processing external messages, gas_limit is set to zero, and the balance of the smart contract acts as gas_credit, in case the balance is zero or not equal to the processing transaction fee, the message will be discarded.
 This is the place we should care about our smart contract balance.